ggrecow/SQAT/validation/EPNL_FAR_Part36/2_Tone_Correction_Factor/README.md

 The `validation_tone_correction.m` code is used to verify if the calculation of the tone correction factor is being correctly performed in the Effective Perceived Noise Level (EPNL) code (see `EPNL_FAR_Part36` code [here](../../../psychoacoustic_metrics/EPNL_FAR_Part36/EPNL_FAR_Part36.m)).
 The verification is performed considering the reference values provided in Table 3.7 of Ref.
 [1].

 # How to use this code
-This is a standalone code.
-Therefore, no extra steps are required to run this code.
+This code requires the `get_PNLT` [function](../../../psychoacoustic_metrics/EPNL_FAR_Part36/helper/get_PNLT.m) implemented in SQAT to calculate the tone correction factor.
+Apart from that, no additional steps are required to run this code.

 # Results
 The figures below show the results obtained using the reference sound spectrum provided by Ref.
-[1] as input for the `get_PNLT` function implemented in SQAT (see function [here](../../../psychoacoustic_metrics/EPNL_FAR_Part36/helperFunctions/get_PNLT.m)), which computes the tone correction factor used for the final EPNL calculation.
+[1] as input for the `get_PNLT` function implemented in SQAT (see function [here](../../../psychoacoustic_metrics/EPNL_FAR_Part36/helper/get_PNLT.m)), which computes the tone correction factor used for the final EPNL calculation.

-The results obtained using the code implemented in SQAT are compared with the reference values provided by Ref.
+The results obtained using the code implemented in SQAT are compared with the reference values provided in Table 3.7 by Ref.
 [1] for each relevant step of the tone correction factor calculation.
 For more information about each particular step, please consult Refs.
 [1,2].

 ![](figs/validation_Tone_Correction_1.png)